n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 If you need to configure OAuth2 from scratch, you'll need to create a public app.
 Refer to the instructions in the [HubSpot Public Apps documentation](https://developers.hubspot.com/docs/api/creating-an-app){:target=_blank .external-link}.
 If you need more detail on what's happening in the OAuth web flow, refer to the [HubSpot Working with OAuth documentation](https://developers.hubspot.com/docs/api/working-with-oauth){:target=_blank .external-link}.

 Authenticating the credential can fail if you don't use appropriate scopes.
-See [Recommended scopes for HubSpot node](#recommended-scopes-for-hubspot-node) and/or [Recommended scopes for HubSpot Trigger node](#recommended-scopes-for-hubspot-trigger-node) for suggested scopes for this app.
+See [Required scopes for HubSpot node](#required-scopes-for-hubspot-node) for required scopes for this app.

-## Recommended scopes for HubSpot node
+## Required scopes for HubSpot node

 If you're creating an app for use with the [HubSpot](/integrations/builtin/app-nodes/n8n-nodes-base.hubspot/) node, n8n recommends starting with these scopes: